theBaffo/distributed-cache-node/README.md

 $ gradlew clean test
 ```

-Be sure that the Redis instance are up and running, as those are used by the end-to-end tests.
+Be sure that the two Redis instances are up and running, as those are used by the end-to-end tests.

 ## API endpoints